 Brian Tracy – Goals!

-If you could ready only one book by Brian Tracy, I would recommend that you read this one.
+If you could read only one book by Brian Tracy, I would recommend that you read this one.
 It’s all about goal-setting and achieving what you want in life.
 There are many goal setting methods you can use to vastly improve your life.
 The first step is to decide exactly what you want, and then put it down on paper.
 I strongly recommend you try the “10 Goals Exercise” from this book.
 Just write down ten things you would like to achieve within the next 12 months.
 Do it and watch as the magic unfolds.

 Tom Rath – StrengthsFinder 2.0

 Are you sure what are your strengths and how you can use them to get ahead in your career?
-StrengthsFinder 2.0 is really practical, and it will change the way you approach work, or even make you re-think your career path.
+StrengthsFinder 2.0 is really practical, and it will change the way you approach work or even make you re-think your career path.
 As it turns out, many people don’t use their natural talents at work, which in effect leads to dissatisfaction and poor results.
 StrengthsFinder will help you to uncover your possible areas of excellence and enable you to use them more often.
-Be sure to buy a new copy, as it contains a special code which will enable you to take the online strengths test.
+Be sure to buy a new copy, as it contains a special code that will enable you to take the online strengths test.

 Jeffrey Gitomer – Little Gold Book of YES Attitude

 Your attitude plays a huge role in your day-to-day life.
 This book is all about building and maintaining a mindset of a winner (or the “Yes” attitude).
 It’s a short, but exciting read in which the author draws from many years of experience in the sales world, and knowledge gathered from the classic self-help volumes.